Authentication

 Ingest Tokens

-Long-lived tokens for sending log events to Tailstream.
+Long-lived JWTs stored on each stream for sending log events to Tailstream.

 - Purpose: Send log events via the ingest API

-- Permissions: Write access to ingest endpoint only
+- Permissions: Write access to the ingest endpoint only

 Personal Access Tokens (PAT)